Square foot gardening

-Square foot gardening is the practice of dividing the growing area into small square sections, each of for example of 30 × 30 cm.
+Square foot gardening is the practice of dividing the growing area into small square sections, typically 1 foot x 1 foot (30cm x 30cm).
 The aim is to assist the planning and creating of a small but intensively planted vegetable garden.
 It results in a simple and orderly gardening system, from which it draws much of its appeal.
 Mel Bartholomew coined the term "square foot gardening" in his 1981 book of the same name.